OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Discussion and Conclusion

-\acknowledgments This work was supported by the University of Tasmania through the UTAS Foundation and the endowed Warren Chair in Astronomy and the ANR COLD-WORLDS (ANR-18-CE31-0002) and by NASA through grant NASA-80NSSC18K0274.
+{This work is supported by NASA through grant NASA-80NSSC18K0274 and by the University of Tasmania through the UTAS Foundation and the endowed Warren Chair in Astronomy and the ANR COLD-WORLDS (ANR-18-CE31-0002.
 This research was also supported in part by the Australian Government through the Australian Research Council Discovery Program (project number 200101909) grant awarded to AC and JPB.
 The Keck Telescope observations and analysis were supported by a NASA Keck PI Data Award, administered by the NASA Exoplanet Science Institute.
-Data presented herein were obtained at the W. M. Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency’s scientific partnership with the California Institute of Technology and the University of California.
+Data presented herein were obtained at the W. M. Keck Observatory from telescope time allocated to NASA through the agency’s scientific partnership with the California Institute of Technology and the University of California.
+The Keck I and Keck II real-time controller upgrades are funded by the National Science Foundation’s Mid-Scale Innovations Program award AST-1836016 and Major Research for Instrumentation Program award AST-1727071, respectively.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Mauna Kea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 DPB and AB were also supported by NASA through grant NASA-80NSSC18K0274.
 Work by C.R. was supported by the Alexander von Humboldt Foundation.
 L.D. acknowledges support in part through the Technologies for Exo-Planetary Science (TEPS) PhD Fellowship, the Natural Sciences and Engineering Research Council of Canada (NSERC)'s Canada Graduate Scholarship and Banting Postdoctoral Fellowship.
-LD, TBK, and NBC acknowledge camaraderie and intellectual support of the Institute for Research on Exoplanets and the McGill Space Institute.
+LD, TBK, and NBC acknowledge camaraderie and intellectual support of the Institute for Research on Exoplanets and the McGill Space Institute.}